Speeding Ticket Disclosure

-The speeding ticket disclosure is the police officers notes about how they caught the driver speeding and what evidence the officer will be entering into evidence at court.
+The speeding ticket disclosure is the police officers notes about how they caught the driver speeding.

 The defendant cannot come to court on the trial date stating that they have not received the disclosure and expect the Justice to dismiss the charge because the prosecution has not provided information to the defendant.

-It is the defendants responsibility to make a complete and timely request for disclosure to the court.
+It is the defendants responsibility to request disclosure.

 Requests for disclosure should have;